jenkinsci/acceptance-test-harness/docs/DOCKER_OSX.md

 Some test cases which were testing proper functioning of SSH executions in Jenkins did not want to rely at the end of the test case on SSH protocol to copy produced data back for comparison.
 These test cases used `docker cp` to copy back the files.
 On Mac OS X `docker cp` via `boot2docker` fails with 'Permission denied' error.
 There are numerous bugs filed for that and also numerous workarounds.
-These workarounds are rely on an introduction of the file sharing into `boot2docker`.
+These workarounds rely on an introduction of the file sharing into `boot2docker`.
 Unfortunately, that is not easily done as `boot2docker` is a really minimalist Linux distribution.
 These solutions require manual rebuilding of `boot2docker` VM with VirtualBox guest tool additions.
 For someone who just wants to start writing/executing tests this is too much effort and might be not very well reproducible.